CodePushGo/website/src/content/blog/en/updating-from-capacitor-4-to-capacitor-5.md

 3. **Update Assets to use a single app icon**: Xcode 14 supports a single app icon of 1024x1024.
 Clean up your AppIcon.appiconset by removing all unnecessary sizes.

-### Upgrading Capacitor 4 Android Project to Capacitor 5
+### Upgrading React Native 4 Android Project to React Native 5

-1. **Upgrade Android Studio**: Capacitor 5 requires Android Studio Flamingo | 2022.2.1 or newer due to the usage of Gradle 8, which requires Java JDK 17.
+1. **Upgrade Android Studio**: React Native 5 requires Android Studio Flamingo | 2022.2.1 or newer due to the usage of Gradle 8, which requires Java JDK 17.
 Java 17 ships with Android Studio Flamingo, so no additional downloads are needed.

 2. **Run AGP Upgrade Assistant**: Android Studio can help with some updates related to Gradle and moving packages into build files.
 To start, run `Tools -> AGP Upgrade Assistant`.